 I retired in 2005, after a career with IBM as a computer programmer and system designer (27 years) and an independent consultant and speaker on OS/400 Security (15 years.

 As I reviewed non-profit websites, there were similar problems that made the website less effective.
-A presentation ‘Common Website Mistakes by Non-profits’ documents the common mistakes You can download this document from the DOCUMENTS tab on this website.
+See ‘Common Website Mistakes by Non-profits’ documents the common mistakes

 This website is accessible for the vision impaired.

-See ‘How to Make a Website Accessible for the Vision Impaired” on the DOCUMENTS tab.
+See ‘How to Make a Website Accessible for the Vision Impaired” .

 While creating over 20 websites, I learned to use the web page editors WordPress, Kix, Site-Builder, and Square space.